zmkfirmware/zmk/docs/docs/behaviors/layers.md

 ### Configuration

-You can configure a different tapping term in your keymap or others options from the [hold-tap](hold-tap.md#advanced-configuration) documentation page:
+You can configure a different tapping term or tweak other properties noted in the [hold-tap](hold-tap.md#advanced-configuration) documentation page in your keymap:

 ```
 &lt {